NikoIcardo/markdown-to-chicago/main-content-processed.md

 #### Zersetzung

 In another instance, consider a government psychological repression program titled Zersetzung operated by the East Germany secret police, or Stasi, from the 1960’s to the 1980’s.
 [The Stasi’s objective](https://www.historyhit.com/the-stasi-the-most-terrifying-secret-police-in-history/) was as follows: “the aim \[was] keeping the government informed and being able to quash any discontent before it became a threat”.
 However, this involved severe tactics.
 Zersetzung,[\[327\]](#bib-327)[ literally meaning ‘decomposition’](https://www.zersetzung.info/), was designed to secretly and psychologically sabotage people’s lives without a trace.
-Here’s a description of Zersetzung by [\[328\]](#bib-328)[the German University Hospital Jena](https://www.uniklinikum-jena.de/sedgesundheitsfolgen/en/Glossary/Decomposition%2Bof%2Bpersonalities.html)[\[329\]](#bib-329):
+Here’s a description of Zersetzung by [\[328\]](#bib-328)[\[329\]](#bib-329)[the German University Hospital Jena](https://www.uniklinikum-jena.de/sedgesundheitsfolgen/en/Glossary/Decomposition%2Bof%2Bpersonalities.html):

 > ‘the “systematic discrediting of public reputation, reputation and prestige on the basis of interconnected true, verifiable discrediting as well as untrue, credible, irrefutable and thus also discrediting information” or the “systematic organization of professional and social failures to undermine self-confidence”.’

-In the paper ‘[From Hohenschönhausen to Guantanamo Bay: Psychology’s role in the secret services of the GDR and the United States’ by Moritz Michels and Martin Weiser](https://www.researchgate.net/publication/321856284_From_Hohenschonhausen_to_Guantanamo_Bay_Psychology%27s_role_in_the_secret_services_of_the_GDR_and_the_United_States)[\[330\]](#bib-330) published in the ‘Journal of the History of Behavioral Sciences’ is the following description on how this operation was intentionally crafted by expert psychologists to take advantage of and manipulate the human mind:
+In the paper ‘[From Hohenschönhausen to Guantanamo Bay: Psychology’s role in the secret services of the GDR and the United States’ by Moritz Michels and Martin Weiser](https://www.researchgate.net/publication/321856284_From_Hohenschonhausen_to_Guantanamo_Bay_Psychology%27s_role_in_the_secret_services_of_the_GDR_and_the_United_States) published in the ‘Journal of the History of Behavioral Sciences’ is the following description on how this operation was intentionally crafted by expert psychologists to take advantage of and manipulate the human mind:[\[330\]](#bib-330)

 > ‘In 1965, at an institution that officially never existed, a Chair was established that only the secret service was supposed to know about.
 At the Juridical Academy in Potsdam near Berlin, “Operative Psychology” (OP) was taught for almost 25 years to over 13,300 trainees of the Secret Service (Stasi) in East Germany.
 An increasing number of academically trained psychologists taught concepts and techniques of OP, designed to systematize and support intelligence work: Starting out with only four members, the number of employees working at the institute for OP continually grew until it peaked at 10 in 1989.
 Besides holding lectures and seminars, members of the institute provided an extensive corpus of teaching material and training documents and supervised more than 200 diploma and doctoral theses.Their research focused on how to apply “silent” psychological techniques of persuasion and repression (e.g., how to urge citizens to cooperate and give private information to the secret service), how to interrogate dissidents without leaving physical marks, and how to “disintegrate” opposition groups and dissidents .’

 As detailed below the ultimate goal was psychological degradation of the target by ruining social, professional, and personal connections, while simultaneously making the target doubt their own sanity.
 The use of false rumors, fabricated photographs, and discrediting information was spread to targets’ connections discretely.
 Physical actions like break-ins to the target’s house, deflating the targets tires on bikes and cars were also used.
-Consider the following examples from Mario Bekes’ article: [‘From Berlin to the Digital Age: STASI’s Zersetzung and the Modern Battle of Psychological Warfare’](https://www.mariobekes.com.au/from-berlin-to-the-digital-age-stasis-zersetzung-and-the-modern-battle-of-psychological-warfare/)[\[331\]](#bib-331):
+Consider the following examples from Mario Bekes’ article: [\[331\]](#bib-331)[‘From Berlin to the Digital Age: STASI’s Zersetzung and the Modern Battle of Psychological Warfare’](https://www.mariobekes.com.au/from-berlin-to-the-digital-age-stasis-zersetzung-and-the-modern-battle-of-psychological-warfare/):

 > “Another characteristic of Zersetzung was gaslighting, a type of psychological manipulation that led the subject to question their own memory, perception, and sanity.